Editor's Note: We recently updated this post with new insights.

 If your employees are struggling to stay motivated now that the holiday season is over, now is the perfect time to give them ideas for staying active, productive, and fulfilled long term.

-In addition to supporting employees with a human-centered workplace and robust wellness offerings, you can inspire a new year of well-being with these six timely and deeply helpful winter weather challenges that address every area of wellness.
+In addition to supporting employees with a human-centered workplace and robust wellness offerings, you can inspire a new year of well-being with these six timely winter wellness challenges that address every area of well-being.

 Occupational: Daily Plan – Start Each Day With a Plan

 The beginning of a new year is the perfect time to review finances and put annual goals in place to help you save or invest for the future.
 A great way to start is by building a habit of saving rather than spending money on impulse purchases—which is sometimes easier said than done with post-holiday clearance specials.

-Related Reading: 5 Ways Employees Can Manage Financial Stress
+Related Reading: Top 5 Ways Women Can Take Control of Their Financial Wellness

 Emotional: Be Positive – Replace Complaints With Gratitude

-We can’t talk about winter wellness challenges in 2021 without focusing on the glass half full.
+We can’t talk about winter wellness challenges without focusing on mental and emotional well-being.

 Positivity is powerful.
-It’s true that we all experience roadblocks, but an optimistic mindset can help us see an opportunity in every challenge and become resilient in the face of setbacks.
-One of the mind traps that erodes at positivity is complaining.
+It’s true that we all experience roadblocks, but an optimistic mindset can help us see opportunities in every challenge and become resilient in the face of adversity.
+One of the mind traps that erodes positivity is complaining.

-One way to shake the complaining habit and be more positive is to track how many times in a day you complain.
-Have employees pay attention to how much of their conversation is spent with a negative attitude.
-Then have them try to go a week without complaining, still tracking how many times they complain.
+One way to help employees break negative thinking patterns is by having them track how many times they complain each day.
+Then, challenge them to go one week without complaining, still tracking how many times they complain.
 They’re going to be amazed by how often it sneaks in, even when they try not to!

-Another way to feel good is through movement, something your employees often don’t get enough of during the cold months.
+Another way to feel good is through movement, something your employees may not get enough of during the winter.

-Not only will it give employees a break from sitting or standing still, it could get those creative juices flowing and spark new, innovative ideas.
+This will not only give employees a break from sitting—it can also get those creative juices flowing and spark new, innovative ideas.